MR

 3. Vacation Pay

-If the worker has worked for less than three whole years of continuous service, they are entitled to 4% of their gross earnings as vacation pay.
+Employees who have worked for less than three years of continuous service are entitled to 4% of their gross earnings as vacation pay, while those who have worked for three or more years are entitled to 6% of their gross earnings as vacation pay.

 4. Statutory Holidays